 Making life fun takes intention.
 I’ve started saying “yes” to things.
-Not to my kids or for my kids.
 Not so that I don’t have to say “no”.
+Not to or for my kids.
 Not to keep the peace, avoid a fight, please people, or because I am putting everyone else before myself and my family.

 I am saying “yes” to things I want to try.
 Things I have always wanted to try.
 Things I have not tried because someone called them silly.
 Or because someone else did not see the value in trying whatever it is I want to try.

 Things I have not tried because someone whose opinion matters to me called them a waste of time.
 Frivolous.
 Unproductive.
 Some other label that I hung onto long enough that I forgot it had been installed by someone else- that it wasn’t my belief.

 Making Life Fun: What am I saying Yes to?